Year 6

 We also work together to prepare for the Sacrament of Confirmation.
 This is a very special time for us as it encourages us to reflect on our faith and think about what it means to be an ambassador of Christ.

 This is a vitally important year for us as we grow and become more independent.
-We have lots of jobs and responsibilities to help with the smooth running of the school.
+We have many jobs and responsibilities to help with the smooth running of the school.
 Our teachers have very high expectations of us and we know that we have to set an outstanding example to the rest of the school.
 A Head Boy, Head Girl and six prefects are selected each year who are called to embody the essential tenets of servant leadership; finding themselves by losing themselves in the service of others, putting other’s needs before their own.

 Our Curriculum Overview will provide more detailed information on topics and activities planned throughout the year.